-Access Code: A single-use code provided to the user that allows them to access courseware that may be paired with an eTextbook.
+Access Code: A single-use code provided to the reader that allows them to access any courseware that may be paired with an eTextbook.

 Asset: A single, unique piece of content in Manage.
-An asset is almost always a unique book, or what publishers call a specific “title” (like Intro to Economics or Algebra for Beginners), but can also be a chapter.
+An asset is almost always a unique book, or what publishers call a specific “title” (like Intro to Economics or Algebra for Beginners).

-Courseware: Educational material, other than textbooks, packaged together and distributed to faculty or students as additional resources to supplement the textbook content (sometimes referred to as Online Resources)
+Courseware: Educational material, other than textbooks, packaged together and distributed to teaching staff or students as additional resources to supplement the textbook content (sometimes referred to as Online Resources).